-The FJC Fellowship: Get a Real Job — at Camp!
+The FJC Fellowship: Get a Full-Time Job — at Camp!

 What is the FJC Fellowship?

-The FJC Fellowship is a paid, two-year fellowship for recent college graduates seeking professional opportunities in the field of Jewish Camp.
-Fellows spend the academic year working full-time at the Foundation for Jewish Camp office in New York City.
-Each Fellow will work in a different department at FJC, providing valuable support for national field initiatives, large-scale FJC programs, and organizational operations.
+The FJC Fellowship is a paid, 21-month fellowship for recent college graduates seeking professional opportunities in the field of Jewish Camp.
+Fellows spend the academic year working full-time at Foundation for Jewish Camp in New York, Los Angeles, or the San Francisco Bay Area.
+Each Fellow will work on different projects at FJC, providing valuable support for field-wide initiatives, large-scale FJC programs, and organizational operations.
 Fellows will be supervised by senior FJC professionals, attend key meetings and events, and be exposed to the inner workings of a national non-profit organization.
 Individually and as a cohort, Fellows will have access to professional development opportunities and mentorship from Jewish camp professionals.
-Fellows spend their summers working in a leadership role at their home summer camp.
-In addition to working at camp in the summer, Fellows will have the opportunity to visit 1-2 other Jewish camps in session, to expose them to the wider Jewish camp network.
+Fellows spend the summer working in a leadership role at their home summer camp.

 What is FJC?